 Usability as we know it, didn’t really come into effect until the 1980s but it always struggled to gain recognition and respect.
 The term User Experience helped raise awareness of usability into the mainstream and the last 5 years have seen a phenomenal increase.
 What was once a highly skilled profession of human factors and usability engineers is now fragmented.
 However, the benefits are that usability finally has achieved the aim we all had many years ago of raising the awareness of its importance and those of us who have been around a while no longer have to fight our corner like we used to have to, which is a brilliant achievement!
 That in itself is worth raising a glass to.
 We did it!

 Keep It Usable is an active supporter of the Royal British Legion.
-If you would like to help please get in touch with Lisa.
+If you would like to help please get in touch.